svikashk/agile/agile/user-stories.md

 > If you think about it, every feature you build has little to do with advanced functionalities and everything to do with satisfying the user’s needs.

-Writing a user story might seem like an easy thing, once you’ve collected enough information about your users, their needs, and what their goals are.
+Writing a user story might seem like an easy thing once you’ve collected enough information about your users, their needs, and what their goals are.

 But when your feature’s quality depends on how well you define the user story, you simply can’t afford to wing it when it comes to writing user stories, can you?